Xanet2004/zalduaxa.net/README.md

 This version includes a basic interaction between frontend backend and DDBB.

 The user should be able to see all public projects.
-The guest shoulf be able to see all public and private projects.
+The guest should be able to see all public and private projects.
 The admin should be able to add new projects.

 ## Git structure